 Melatonin is the hormone that’s responsible for making you feel the need to sleep.
-Darkness triggers it, in a layman’s language.
+Darkness triggers it, in layman’s language.
 It actually is responsible for the regulation of our sleep cycle.
-You may also be prescribed Melatonin to deal with sleeplessness but that doesn’t answer how to cure insomnia naturally, does it?
+You may also be prescribed Melatonin deal with sleeplessness but that doesn’t answer how to cure insomnia naturally, does it?

 What causes insomnia?

 If you face any disturbance in the regulation of this particular hormone then you may get a circadian rhythm disorder.
 As the name suggests, it’s insomnia, the disturbed rhythm of the circadian clock.

 Insomnia is also common in people suffering from lymphoma and chronic lymphocytic leukemia (CLL).
 In fact, insomnia is also found as a side effect during some treatments for leukemia.

 Apart from the suffering of not being able to sleep there are multiple complications that come along as a result of insomnia.
 The body when deprived of the reset it deserves and needs after a day’s work bears a lot of damage.
 It also needs to carry over other internal activities which are taken care of at night.
 Following are some of the effects of sleeplessness on your body.